Free Tool

 The 4 Schema Types Every Local Business Needs

 2. FAQPage Schema.
 FAQ schema marks up question-and-answer pairs so Google can display them as expandable dropdowns directly in search results.
 This dramatically increases your listing's visual footprint on the results page, pushing competitors further down.
-For local businesses, common FAQs like "Do you accept insurance?" or "Do you offer free estimates?" are perfect candidates.
+This tool fetches real "People Also Ask" questions from Google for your industry, then writes professional answers with AI — so your FAQs match what customers are actually searching for.

 How to Add Schema Markup to Your Website